Stage 4 prostate cancer

 When to see a doctor

-Stage 4 prostate cancer occurs when prostate cancer cells break away from the prostate and spread to the lymph nodes or to other areas of the body.
+The cause of stage 4 prostate cancer is not known.
+Stage 4 prostate cancer happens when prostate cancer cells break away from where they formed in the prostate.
+The cancer cells spread to other parts of the body.

-Prostate cancer cells that spread beyond the prostate most often travel to the:
+Prostate cancer cells that spread past the prostate most often go to the:

-Factors that may increase your risk of stage 4 prostate cancer include:
+Factors that can increase the risk of stage 4 prostate cancer include:

 Treatments for stage 4 prostate cancer may slow the cancer and extend your life.
 But stage 4 prostate cancer often can't be cured.

 Hormone therapy for prostate cancer is a treatment that stops the hormone testosterone either from being made or from reaching prostate cancer cells.
 Most prostate cancer cells rely on testosterone to grow.
 Hormone therapy causes prostate cancer cells to shrink or to grow more slowly.